Dutch States Army: Recruitment

 This recruitment policy implied that usually half of the States Army consisted of foreign troops, and in times of expansion of the army even more.
-The army had a Scotch brigade during its entire existence.
+The army had a Scots Brigade during its entire existence.
 The English regiments were paid off after they refused to swear allegiance just before the start of the Second Anglo-Dutch War in 1663.
 The French regiments disappeared during the wars with France at the end of the century, but were replaced with Swiss regiments for the remainder of the existence of the army.
 Though it is often maintained that the Republic only recruited Protestants in reality this was not a condition of employment.
 It was true that only Protestant chaplains had access to the army, but Catholics were allowed to enroll, and some did.

 Besides this regular method of direct recruitment, the Republic occasionally used extraordinary methods.
 In times of emergency the army could be augmented by mobilizing the civic militias (as happened during the emergencies of 1629 and 1672), or more usefully (as the civic militia had a limited military value) by mobilizing the so-called waardgelders.
 These were troops hired on temporary contracts (in contradistinction with regular troops, who were hired for the duration) to perform guard duties in garrisoned cities when the regular troops were away on campaign during the summer months.
 But in time of emergency they sometimes were sent to the mobile army.

 The Republic usually used military entrepreneurs only on the level of regiments, not entire armies, if only to keep control of the drilling of the soldiers and the high command of the troops.
 Still, there were a few instances in which entire armies were hired "off the shelf" so to speak.
 The best-known example is the engagement of the troops of Ernst von Mansfeld in the early 1620s, but the augmentation of the army in 1688 with Prussian troops to replace the invasion forces that the Republic sent to England to bring about the Glorious Revolution in that country may count as another (as also the employment of Danish troops in the Battle of the Boyne, though technically these were in the employ of William III as king of England).